We provide important information for individuals located in the European Union here.

 We use your personal information only as permitted by law.
 We are required to inform you of the legal bases of our processing of your personal information, which are described in the table below.
 If you have questions about the legal basis of how we process your personal information, contact us at firstname.lastname@example.org.

-Processing is necessary to perform the contract governing our provision of the Services or to take steps that you request prior to signing up for the Services.
+Where we have an agreement governing this purpose, processing is necessary to perform the contract governing our provision of services or to take steps that you request prior to signing up for our services.

 These processing activities constitute our legitimate interests.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal information for our legitimate interests.
 We do not use your personal information for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

 Processing is necessary to comply with our legal obligations

 Processing is based on your consent.
 Where we rely on your consent you have the right to withdraw it anytime in the manner indicated in the Service or by contacting us at email@example.com.

 We will only retain your personal information for as long as necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements.